cedadev/ceda-div-hugo-hinode/content/news/updates/2025/2025-02-07-jasmin-further-updates-new-cluster.md

 It's now possible to se GPUs with the the JASMIN Notebooks service: {{<link "https://help.jasmin.ac.uk/docs/interactive-computing/jasmin-notebooks-service-with-gpus/" >}}find out more here{{</link>}}.

-THanks in advance for your cooperation,
+Thanks in advance for your cooperation,

 **JASMIN Team**